awesomephant/notes/_posts/2018-01-30-hamish-muir.md

 Graphic design used yo be more like architecture, you dhad to talk to printers, typesetters all the time Unlike now where its just you and your computer

-5th issue aka the lowercase issue lowercase use as a way of anti authoritarianism in germany, holland in the 20s kinross wim crouwel: lowercase in the futv lowlands
+## Issue 5 aka the lowercase issue
+lowercase use as a way of anti authoritarianism in germany, holland in the 20s kinross wim crouwel: lowercase in the futv lowlands